Frequently Asked Questions

 What happens if I fail the CPTN-CPT Theory Exam?

 What is Continuing Education?
-What are CECS?
+What are CECs?

 Continuing education courses, programs or organized learning experiences are taken after a degree or diploma is obtained to enhance personal or professional goals.
 You are rewarded with a certain amount of Continuing Education Credits (CECs) after completing the courses.
-One hour of continuing education equals 1 CPTN CEC, that is the time taken for attending lectures, workshops or seminars not including lunch breaks.
+One hour of continuing education equals 1 CPTN CEC, that is the time taken for attending lectures, workshops or seminars, but not including lunch breaks.

 How do I obtain status to be a CPTN CEC provider for a course I offer?

 To gain CPTN CEC Provider status for a course, the course provider or instructor must complete a CEC Provider Application form.
 Please e-mail firstname.lastname@example.org to request the CEC Provider form.

 Does the CPTN offer career opportunities for its Trainers?